hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 ## Setting up the R environment

-Before we can start our analysis, we need to make sure we have an organized directory structure.
+One of the most important parts of research that involves large amounts of data, is how best to manage it.
+We tend to prioritize the analysis, but there are many other important aspects of **data management that are often overlooked** in the excitement to get a first look at new data.
+The [HMS Data Management Working Group](https://datamanagement.hms.harvard.edu/hms-data-management-working-group), discusses in-depth some things to consider beyond the data creation and analysis.

+One important aspect of data management is organization.
+For each experiment you work on and analyze data for, it is considered best practice to get organized by creating **a planned storage space (directory structure)**.
+We will do that for our single-cell analysis.

 Create a new R project entitled `single_cell_rnaseq`.
 Then, create the following directories:

 ```
 single_cell_rnaseq/